Suresh Kalmadi

-Suresh Kalmadi (born 1 May 1944) is an Indian politician and senior sports administrator.
-He is a former member of the Indian National Congress.
+Suresh Kalmadi (1 May 1944 – 6 January 2026) was an Indian politician and senior sports administrator.
+He was a member of the Indian National Congress.
 He was a member of parliament from Pune until May 2014.
-He is alleged to have been involved in corrupt practices in relation to the 2010 Commonwealth Games during his tenure as president of Indian Olympic Association and chairman of Commonwealth Games 2010.
-He was charged with conspiracy, forgery, misconduct and under provisions of the Prevention of Corruption Act and later arrested for the same in April 2014, but has not yet faced trial.
+He is alleged to have been involved in corrupt practices in relation to the 2010 Commonwealth Games during his tenure as president of the Indian Olympic Association and chairman of the Commonwealth Games 2010.
+He was charged with conspiracy, forgery, misconduct under provisions of the Prevention of Corruption Act and later arrested for the same in April 2014, but had not yet faced trial.
 In December 2016, the Indian Olympic Association (IOA) named Suresh Kalmadi as its lifetime patron.
 However, he refused to accept the post until he was able to clear his name.

 Early life

 Kalmadi was born to Mangalore-based Dr. K. Shamrao Kalmadi and Shanta Rao Kalmadi.
-He speaks Konkani, Kannada, Marathi, English, Hindi and Tulu language.
+He spoke Konkani, Kannada, Marathi, English, Hindi and Tulu.
 He was educated at St. Vincent's High School and Fergusson College, Pune.
 Kalmadi joined the National Defence Academy in 1960 and was commissioned as a pilot in the Indian Air Force, serving between 1964 and 1972.
 He then became an instructor with the Air Force Training Team of the NDA from 1972 to 1974 before retiring from the IAF as a squadron leader.

-He is married to Meera Kalmadi.
-The couple have two daughters and one son.

 Political career

-In 1977, Kalmadi became the president of the Indian Youth Congress, Pune, and the next year took over President-ship of the Youth Congress, Maharashtra, a post he held from 1978 to 1980.
+In 1977, Kalmadi became the president of the Indian Youth Congress, Pune, and the next year took over Presidency of the Youth Congress, Maharashtra, a post he held from 1978 to 1980.
 In 1980, as the president of the Maharashtra Athletics Association, Kalmadi undertook the selection trials for the Marathon team to represent the country at the Moscow Olympics.
 This soon led to the establishment of the Pune International Marathon.

 Kalmadi served as president of the Indian Youth Congress (Socialist) 1981–1986.

 He was a member of the Rajya Sabha for three terms from 1982 to 1996, and again in 1998.

 Kalmadi took over as the Chairman of the Maharashtra Tourism Development Corporation and in 1989 started the Pune Festival.

 He was also elected to the 11th Lok Sabha in 1996, and to the 14th Lok Sabha in 2004.
 During the tenure of P. V. Narasimha Rao as the Prime Minister of India, Suresh Kalmadi served as the Minister of State for Railways from 1995 to 1996.
 That year he presented the Railway Budget.

 Kalmadi served as the president of the Indian Olympic Association from 1996 to 2012.
 He also served as the president of Asian Athletics Association from 2000 to 2013 and was named its Life President in 2015.

 Suresh Kalmadi at the inauguration of the First World Konkani Convention in 1995.
 He is dressed in a black coat, to the right.